clojurewerkz/legacy-blog/source/_posts/2013-04-20-how-to-make-your-open-source-project-really-awesome.markdown

 be improved.
 Finally, it will help you find people who will be able to help maintain your project.
 Not only it will save you time, it will encourage those people to spread the word about it.

+If you need an example, [Welle README has a section about community and support](https://github.com/michaelklishin/welle#community).

 ### How To Fuck It Up